hawkfish/textform/docs/transforms/splits/capture.rst

 .. py:class:: Capture(source, input, outputs, pattern[, defaults = ''])

-    The ``Capture`` transform replaces a string column with the capture groups from a regular expression.
+    The ``Capture`` transform replaces a string field with the capture groups from a regular expression.
     ``Capture`` is a subclass of :py:class:`Split`.

     .. py:attribute:: source